 2. AGM Global Vision Secutor TS25 384

 If you prefer a more compact and lightweight unit for easier handling, consider this AGM thermal imaging scope which we’ve rated as the second best option.
-You can expect 24 hour operation using this scope which is designed to operate effectively regardless of weather conditions.
-This is because the unit is made using superior materials which are not only durable but weatherproof too.
+You can expect 24-hour operation using this scope designed to operate effectively regardless of weather conditions.
+This is because the unit is made using superior materials that are durable and weatherproof.

-The thermal imaging scope is specifically designed for short to medium range shooting depending on the lens on the model you pick.
-You have the option to pick a model with a 25mm lens for short range shooting or 50mm and 75mm lens for medium range.
-Simply pick one that’s best suited for your circumstances.
+The thermal imaging scope is specifically designed for short to medium-range shooting, depending on the lens on the model you pick.
+You can choose a model with a 25mm lens for short-range shooting or a 50mm and 75mm lens for medium range.
+Pick one that’s best suited for your circumstances.

 This scope will provide you with five hours of continuous battery life which is sufficient to complete your hunting expedition.

-The thermal resolution is 384x288, which provides you with superior thermal image quality for short to medium range shooting.
-This is also made possible thanks to the five zeroing profiles that allow you better focus on your target.
-In the event that you want an even better view of your target, simply zoom-in the image using the 2x and 4x zooming options provided.
+The thermal resolution is 384x288, providing superior thermal image quality for short to medium-range shooting.
+This is also possible thanks to the five zeroing profiles that allow you to focus on your target better.
+If you want an even better view of your target, zoom in the image using the 2x and 4x zooming options provided.

 For an additional price, you have the option to extend the unit’s capabilities to include a Wi-Fi module or external video recorder.

-The manufacturer also included a carrying case, lens cloth and user manual together with the manual.
-While we advise you to have a look at the manual before operating the device, we can confirm that you’ll find this unit easy to use.
+The manufacturer also included a carrying case, lens cloth, and user manual.
+While we advise you to look at the manual before operating the device, we can confirm that you’ll find this unit easy to use.